 If you aren’t using Bing Webmaster Tools yet, now is the perfect time.
 Setup is straightforward and takes less than five minutes.

 Once verified, you’ll find the AI Performance report as its own menu item in the left-hand navigation.
-It will immediately show available data—provided your pages have already been cited in AI answers.
+It immediately shows the available data – provided your pages have already been cited in AI answers.

-Additionally, Bing has given Webmaster Tools a complete redesign.
-The new interface is much cleaner and more modern—truly one of the most user-friendly webmaster tool interfaces I’ve seen in years.
+In addition, Bing has given Webmaster Tools a complete redesign.
+The new interface is much cleaner and more modern – and genuinely one of the most user-friendly webmaster tool interfaces I’ve seen in years.
+Anyone who knew the old Bing interface will notice the difference instantly.

 Frequently Asked Questions (FAQ)